 Our athletic program emphasizes the development of our student-athletes, while teaching them to strive for excellence, and to understand that adversity and defeat are just opportunities for personal growth.

-Lincoln School participates annually in different championships, especially on AASCA tournaments, which are organized all around Central America where our students have the opportunity to compete in sports such as Basketball, Track and Field, Cross Country, Soccer, Volleyball and Swimming.
+Lincoln School participates annually in different championships, especially on regional tournaments organized by the Association of American Schools of Central America (AASCA).
+These tournaments are hosted annually by schools all around Central America and hare highly competitive.
+Lincoln students compete in sports such as Basketball, Track and Field, Cross Country, Soccer, Volleyball, Swimming, Tennis, among others.